 The criteria we consider include statutory protections that assure full cost recovery and areasonable return for the utility on its investments, the regulatory mechanisms used to determine what a reasonable return should be, and the track record of the utility in actually recovering costs andearning returns.
 We examine outcomes of rate cases/tariff reviews and compare them to the requestsubmitted by the utility, to prior rate cases/tariff reviews for the same utility and to recent rate/tariff decisionsfor a peer group of comparable utilities.
 In this context, comparable utilities are typically utilities in the same or similar jurisdiction.
 In cases where the utility is unique or nearly unique in its jurisdiction, comparison will be made to other peers with an adjustment for local differences, including prevailing rates of interest and returns on capital, as well as the timeliness of rate-setting.
-We look at regulatory disallowances of costs or investments, with a focus on their financial severity and also on thereasons given by the regulator, in order to assess the likelihood that such disallowances will be repeated in the future.
+We look at regulatory disallowances of costs or investments, with a focus on their financial severity and also on the future.